RiS3-Lab/DICE-DMA-Emulation/README.md

 # DICE: Automatic Emulation of DMA Input Channels for Dynamic Firmware Analysis
-This the main repository of our paper "DICE" appearing at S&P Oakland 2021.
+This is the main repository of our paper "DICE" appearing at S&P Oakland 2021.

 We are working on cleaning our source code and adding documentation.